MTINMAN13/Libft/README.md

 # 42-1-libft

+######
+The -> (arrow) operator in C is used to access the members of a structure or a union through a pointer to that structure or union.
+-> is used to access the members of the structure or union through a poitner

 ### last improved
 27-10 norm check done on site @42Prague
 (v10) Edit done 18;31 --- WarMachine Test Pass SUCCESS